1177 B.C.: The Year Civilization Collapsed by Eric H. Cline

 Examples:

-• The fall of Ugarit, a key trading hub, disrupted supply chains across the Mediterranean.
+• Ugarit’s Fall: As a key trade hub, Ugarit's decline disrupted supply chains across the Mediterranean, affecting economies far and wide.

 5. Archaeological Evidence: Piecing Together the Puzzle